Search for strongly interacting massive particles generating trackless jets in proton-proton collisions at $\sqrt{s} = $ 13 TeV: Summary

 \section{Summary}

-A search has been presented for dark matter in the form of strongly interacting massive particles (SIMPs) manifesting themselves in the detector as trackless jets.
+{\tolerance=800 A search has been presented for dark matter in the form of strongly interacting massive particles (SIMPs) manifesting themselves in the detector as trackless jets.
 The large multijet background is efficiently suppressed using the charged energy fraction of jets as the key discriminator.
 The remaining background is estimated directly from data.
 Using proton--proton collision data corresponding to an integrated luminosity of 16.1\fbinv collected by the CMS experiment in 2016, we set first limits on the production cross section for SIMPs with masses between 1 and 1000\GeV at 95\% confidence level (\CL), using a signal simulation that assumes the SIMP interaction in the detector can be approximated as neutron-like.
 The signal modelling assumptions stated previously have small uncertainties, and hence a small impact on the cross section upper limits, for SIMP masses up to about 100\GeV, but become increasingly uncertain above 100\GeV, where an improved phenomenology of the SIMP-nucleon interaction would be welcome.
 Within this framework we exclude SIMPs with masses less than 100\GeV.
 These limits were obtained for the off-shell production of SIMP pairs, through a new scalar mediator with couplings $g_\chi = -1$ and $g_\cPq = 1$.
 An upper limit on the fiducial cross section of $0.18\unit{fb}$ at 95\% \CL is also provided for a generic signal of high-momentum trackless jets.
-With this search, strongly interacting massive particles, for which the interaction strength is constrained to generate a trackless jets signature, have been ruled out over a wide mass range.
-These are the first results reporting a search for the production of strongly interacting dark matter candidates at a collider.
+With this search, strongly interacting massive particles, for which the interaction strength is constrained to generate a trackless jets signature, have been ruled out over a wide mass range. }